dotnet/docs-maui/docs/migration/upgrade-assistant.md

 - Add and remove specific NuGet packages:
   - Remove the Xamarin.Forms and Xamarin.Essentials NuGet packages.
   - Replace the Xamarin.CommunityToolkit NuGet package with the .NET MAUI Community Toolkit NuGet package.
-  - Replace Xamarin.Forms compatible versions of the SkiaSharp NuGet packages with .NET MAUI compatible versions.
+  - Replace Xamarin.Forms compatible versions of the SkiaSharp NuGet packages with .NET MAUI compatible versions, if used.
-- Remove the `Xamarin.Essentials` namespace, and replace the `Xamarin.Forms` namespace with the `Microsoft.Maui` and `Microsoft.Maui.Controls` namespaces.
+- Remove references to the `Xamarin.Essentials` namespace, and replace the `Xamarin.Forms` namespace with the `Microsoft.Maui` and `Microsoft.Maui.Controls` namespaces.

-After running the tool, the app will require additional effort to complete the migration.
+After running the tool, additional effort will be required to complete the migration.

 > [!NOTE]
 > The .NET Upgrade Assistant for .NET MAUI doesn't support upgrading UWP projects, iOS extension projects, or binding projects.